 3. Cruising the Bosphorus

-The Bosphorus Strait connects the Black Sea to the north with the Mediterranean Sea, thereby acting as a natural border between the European continent to the west and the Asian continent to the east.
+The Bosphorus Strait connects the Black Sea to the north with the Mediterranean Sea, creating a natural border between the European continent to the West and the Asian continent to the east.

-As part of our tour with Turkish Airlines, they organized a private sunset cruise on the Bosphorus our second night.
+As part of our Turkish Airlines media tour, they organized a private sunset cruise on the Bosphorus our second night.

 We departed at 7:30 p.m.
 The journey lasted two hours, and we went as far north as the second suspension bridge before turning around.